 Research & Publications

-Dr. Anthony van den Pol is a Professor of Neurosurgery.
+Dr. Anthony van den Pol was a Professor of Neurosurgery.
 After completing his graduate education at Yale University, Dr. van den Pol did postdoctoral work at Oxford, Semmelweis, and Stanford Universities in the areas of neuropharmacology, neuroanatomy, and neurophysiology.
-Dr. van den Pol has two overlapping research interests, related to basic cellular mechanisms and approaches to understanding the normal and diseased brain, and the treatment of brain disorders.
+Dr. van den Pol had two overlapping research interests, related to basic cellular mechanisms and approaches to understanding the normal and diseased brain, and the treatment of brain disorders.

 Education & Training

 - PhDYale University (1977)